Beng-brown/the-greenbank-pub/README.md

 <img src="assets/img/readme/mobile-figma.png">
 </details>
 <br>
 As you can see, during the coding process I created another page and moved the food & drink section over.
-I chose to do this as  felt the page was slightly conjested and it made room for a small gallery on the index page.
+I chose to do this as  felt the page was slightly congested and it made room for a small gallery on the index page.

 The sites structure comprises of